Home Maintenance 101

 There are several types of faucets, each with different components and repair methods.
 The most common types are:

-• Compression Faucets: These have two handles for hot and cold water and use a rubber washer to control water flow.
+• Compression faucets -- two handles for hot and cold water that use a rubber washer to control flow.

-• Cartridge Faucets: These have a single handle and use a cartridge to regulate water flow.
+• Cartridge faucets -- a single handle that uses a cartridge to regulate flow.

-• Ball Faucets: Often found in kitchen sinks, these faucets use a ball mechanism to control water flow.
+• Ball faucets -- often found in kitchen sinks and use a ball mechanism to control flow.

-• Disc Faucets: These faucets feature a single handle and a ceramic disc to control water flow.
+• Disc faucets -- a single‑handle design with a ceramic disc to control flow.

 Identifying the type of faucet you have is crucial to know which parts to focus on during the repair.